Kenisur28/RedditCryptoSentimentScraper/README.md

-# ML

-This program will request n posts from /r/WallStreetBets and associated comments from the reddit api, and assign a score and a tally for each company that is mentioned.
+This program will request cryptocurrency comments from the reddit api, and assign a score and a tally for each comment that mentions a coin of interest

-Companies are determined from pre-made list "companies"
+** Note **
+See AlgorithmBlogPost for detailed instructions on setting up Reddit API access.

-To run, enter `python SentClassifier.py` into command line.
+To run, enter `python classifer.py` into command line.
+Inside of your .env file...
 Adjust `n` variable to be desired number of posts to request.
-File will output a JSON file.
-JSON output name can be adjusted on line 96.

 install the virtual environment: